 If you don't have a location that's in full shade all day, the small and wireless form factor allows you to move the AIR unit easily from season to season as the sun angles change.

-- Away from potential sources of extra heat and moisture (such as sprinklers, air vents, brick and other dark surfaces)
+- Away from potential sources of heat and moisture (sprinklers, vegetation, air vents, brick and other dark surfaces)

-- Away from nearby sources of electromagnetic interference, such as antennas and electric fences.
+- Away from nearby sources of electromagnetic interference (antennas, electric fences, boilers, furnaces, outdoor speakers, motion lights)